sidwellr/schotter/schotter1.md

 Function view() implements the main logic of the sketch.
 For sketches, it has one parameter: an App which we assign to variable app.
 The App contains the nannou context, including the APIs and windows.

 The first line of view assigns the application's Draw interface to the variable "draw".
-The other three lines then use this Draw interface to perform drawing operations: setting the background to "PLUM" and drawing a "STEELBLUE" circle.
+The other three lines then use this Draw interface to perform drawing operations: setting the background to "PLUM" and drawing a "STEEL_BLUE" circle.

 The template is a great starting point, and running it shows we have everything set up correctly.
 Now we'll change it to draw something that looks like Schotter.